Since 2024, NVIDIA’s driver ecosystem has undergone significant restructuring.

 The following points summarize the key aspects of this structure:

-- Depending on the GPU generation, kernel modules may use either the open or proprietary implementation.
+- Depending on the GPU generation and packaging configuration, kernel modules may use either the open or proprietary implementation.

 - The CUDA driver and runtime remain proprietary because they provide the user-space CUDA APIs.